o-chib/hexisle.io/README.md

   npm run website
 ```

-If you are working with `sudo` permissions, run
+If your environment needs to use `sudo` for root permissions, run

 ```bash
   npm run sudowebsite